-With a high center of gravity and a narrow wheelbase, ATVs are at increased risk of a rollover accident.
-This risk is compounded by the use of these vehicles on uneven natural surfaces such as mud and hills.
-Weighing up to a quarter of a ton and able to reach top speeds of 100+ miles per hour, ATVs can cause serious harm when they do overturn.
+According to the U.S. Consumer Product Safety Commission (CPSC), an average of 564 adults and 123 children under the age of 16 die each year in all terrain vehicle accident scenarios.
+With a high center of gravity and a narrow wheelbase, ATVs are at increased risk of a rollover accident, which is compounded by the use of these vehicles on uneven natural surfaces, including mud and hills.
+Weighing up to a quarter of a ton and able to reach top speeds more than 100 miles per hour, ATVs can cause serious harm when in an accident.
 Common ATV rider and passenger injuries include:

 - Skull fractures

 The popularity of ATVs in all age groups accelerates the risks and likelihood of four wheeling accidents.
 Groups most at risk for being involved in and enduring injuries from an ATV accident include: